symfony/symfony-docs/components/messenger.rst

 .. image:: /_images/components/messenger/overview.png

 **Sender**:
-   Responsible for serializing and sending the message to _something_.
+   Responsible for serializing and sending messages to _something_.
 This something can be a message broker or a third party API for example.

 **Receiver**:
-   Responsible for deserializing and forwarding the messages to handler(s).
+   Responsible for deserializing and forwarding messages to handler(s).
 This can be a message queue puller or an API endpoint for example.

 **Handler**:
-   Given a received message, contains the user business logic related to the message.
-In practice, that is just a PHP callable.
+   Responsible for handling messages using the business logic applicable to the messages.

 Bus
 ---